arutneva1/IB_Simple/math-logic.md

 # Math and Logic of the Rebalancer

 ## Introduction
+See trade-decision-flow.pdf for an overview.
 This project is like a helpful robot that keeps an investment portfolio tidy.
 It automatically checks what you own and makes small trades so the mix stays on target.
 Think of it as a digital gardener trimming and watering your money plants so they grow the way you planned.

 ## How the main calculations work